Peoria, Illinois Construction Accident Lawyer

 Current and Proposed Large Construction Projects in Peoria, Illinois

-The $80 million - $100 million project will construct a ministry headquarters for OSF Healthcare at the location where Caterpillar Inc. had planned to construct its global headquarters.
-Caterpillar Inc. donated the property which included a $3 million contribution to develop amenities that both companies could utilize.
+The $80 million - $100 million projects will construct a ministry headquarters for OSF Healthcare, where Caterpillar Inc. had planned to construct its global headquarters.
+Instead, Caterpillar Inc. donated the property, which included a $3 million contribution to developing amenities that both companies could utilize.

-Peoria Illinois City Building Department
+Peoria Illinois City

 Planning & Development

 According to OSHA, accident fatality rates in the construction industry are nearly twice as much as any other industry sector.
 Additionally, minor accidents occur more frequently in construction work than in other dangerous occupations.